Shift-invariant homogeneous classes of random fields: Appendix

-\EEL \prooflem{lemGauss} The claim of this lemma is well-known, we give few details below.
-Given $t_1 \ldot t_n \in \TT$ we calculate the df $\vk W=(\vk X (t_1) \ldot \vk X(t_n))$ under $\widehat{ \mathbb{P}}_v$ by exponential tilting of $(\vk X(t_1) \ldot \vk X(t_n))$ with respect to $Y$.
-It is well-known that exponential tilting of multivariate Gaussian df is again a multivariate Gaussian, see for instance \cite{Htilt}[Lem 6.1].
-The only thing that changes under the exponential tilting is the trend which can be calculated as in the aforementioned lemma for each component separately, hence the proof is complete.\\ An alternative proof is as follows: First note that for any $k\times 1$ real matrix $M$ and all $B\in \borel{\R^k}, k\ge 1$
+\prooflem{lemGauss} Given $t_1 \ldot t_n \in \TT$ we calculate the df $\vk W=(\vk X (t_1) \ldot \vk X(t_n))$ under $\widehat{ \mathbb{P}}_v$ by exponential tilting of $(\vk X(t_1) \ldot \vk X(t_n))$ with respect to $Y$.
+It is well-known that exponential tilting of multivariate Gaussian df is again a multivariate Gaussian, see for instance \cite[Lem 6.1]{Htilt}.
+The only thing that changes under the exponential tilting is the trend which can be calculated as in the aforementioned lemma for each component separately.\\ \QED